vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/wilson-translation/08_On_the_night_of_the_thirteenth_day.md

 +++
-title = "07 Ch 8 On the night of the thirteenth day"
+title = "07 On the night of the thirteenth day"

 +++